aNtiTrust-38/gmaildigest-go/README.md

 - Each task is retried up to 10 times on failure.
 If it still fails, it is moved to a dead letter queue for inspection.
 - See `internal/worker/pool.go` for implementation and `internal/worker/pool_test.go` for tests.

+### Scheduler/WorkerPool Integration & Milestone Completion
+- The Scheduler dispatches due jobs to the WorkerPool for concurrent execution.
+- Integration is fully tested: jobs scheduled by the Scheduler are processed by the WorkerPool and their effects are verified.
+- All features for Milestone 7 (background scheduling, persistence, worker pool, retry, dead letter, monitoring, and integration) are complete and tested.
+- See `internal/scheduler/scheduler.go` and `internal/scheduler/scheduler_test.go` for integration logic and tests.

+Milestone 7 is complete.
+See `instructions.md` for the next milestone.

 These components provide the foundation for robust, concurrency-safe background processing and reliable job management in Gmail Digest Assistant v3.0.